 And there you have it, the finished portrait.
 What we primarily did is increase the contrast in the original image.
 In the adjustments, we tweaked the blacks so that they stood out a bit more than the colors.
 Then we removed some blemishes, made the model’s teeth whiter and opened his eyes by darkening the irises and lightening the circles underneath.

 Have something different to say, send us a mail now.
-If you want more editing techniques, explore this link.

 Thanks for reading!